ardaguclu/ssearch/README.md

            }
        ]

- * If you install Ssearch into EC2 and want to use it remotely from your local machine, please be sure that 7981 and 7982 port numbers are allowed as inbound ports in Security Groups.
+ * If you install Ssearch into EC2 and want to use it remotely from your local machine, please be sure that 7981&7982 port numbers are allowed as inbound ports in Security Groups.
  * [docker](https://docs.docker.com/install/)
  * [docker-compose](https://docs.docker.com/compose/install/)